alicolville/Weight-Tracker/readme.txt

 // re-write and cache weight_object function.
 Arguments should be an array
 // TODO: We changed the cache key for all user preferences.
 Ensure this is cleared properly
 // TODO: Explaoin Challenegs more in UI and doc site
+// Look at cache, Perhaps store an array of keys for user cahche.
+Save loading one monolithic one!
 // Fix Start Weight
        Latest Weight
        Diff. from Start in admin side bar